allegro/allegro.tech/_posts/2016-12-14-MongoDB-schema.md

 The first question which should be answered is to embed documents or not to embed them?
 General rule says that if you operate on dependent documents they should be stored in a separated collection.
 Let’s take classic blog app as an example.
 Each blog post has some comments.
-If comments are shown only under the post they may be embedded, but if someone wants to perform an operation like filtering or sorting them to create a page presented 10 best comments, it should be stored in a separated collection.
+If comments are shown only under the post they may be embedded, but if someone wants to perform an operation like filtering or sorting them to create a page presented top ten comments, it should be stored in a separated collection.

 Usually the real examples are more complicated.
 What about information about posts authors and comments authors?